awslabs/ai-on-sagemaker-hyperpod/website/docs/06-validation-and-testing/resiliency/eks-resiliency.md

   --overwrite=true
 ```

-Once executed, you would be able to see the node being labelled as `UnschedulablePendingReboot` and see status change to `NotReady`.
+Once executed, you would be able to see the node being labeled as `UnschedulablePendingReboot` and see status change to `NotReady`.

 ```text
 NAME                           STATUS     ROLES    AGE     VERSION                NODE-HEALTH-STATUS